During COVID, our trust in the government was renewed. But combined with official lies and numerous scandals, those days are long gone.

 The distribution of public funds to government-held electorates for political gain – or pork barrelling – is a favoured pastime of the Morrison government.

-Just last week, an Australian National Audit Office report revealed that in the lead up to the last election Coalition MPs handpicked 47 commuter carparks in preferred regions to curry favour.
+In July, the Australian National Audit Office report revealed that in the lead up to the last election Coalition MPs handpicked 47 commuter carparks in preferred regions to curry favour.
 And none of the selected projects had even been recommended by the infrastructure department.

 The carpark scandal is only the latest in a litany of dodgy dealings that have involved the current government.
 This includes the sports rorts affair, as well as the $33 million purchase of the Leppington triangle in relation to Western Sydney airport, with the land later valued at $3 million.